cmu-sei/juneberry/docs/vignettes/vignette1/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

 If you do not wish to create your own experiment outline file from scratch, you can simply move or copy the pre-built file to the target location (experiments/cifar_layer/experiment_outline.json).

-## Execute an experiment with Juneberry.
+## Executing an experiment with Juneberry.

 Once you have a valid experiment outline file, you may begin conducting experiment operations in Juneberry.
 The `jb_run_experiment` command is your primary method for interacting with Juneberry experiments.
 The command supports